HamonOverdrive/portfolioLee/README.md

 heroku buildpacks:add --index 1 heroku/nodejs
 ```

+Read the guide for the addition instructions for more details but git add and commit and run
+ Skip this step in the guide  because you will be deploying with circleci through heroku -->Push the repository master branch to the heroku app:

-After heroku setup here is finish as CircleCi will be used and Docker
+After heroku setup here is finish STOP as CircleCi will be used and Docker

 NOTE: Do not need to put package json in root directory this will read the one in ClientApp folder